 Nashik lies on the banks of the Godavari river in Maharashtra at the western edge of the Deccan Plateau.
-It is only about 170 kms from the city of Mumbai and is as an important cultural, IT, industrial and agricultural center in Maharashtra.
+It is 170 kms from the city of Mumbai and is an important cultural, IT, industrial and agricultural center in Maharashtra.
 There is a 910 MW coal fired power plant located at Eklahare, which is close to Nashik.

 Meteorology fields are important as they have a direct impact on air pollution concentrations.
 During periods of high precipitation or high speed winds, emissions from a city are swept away and do not have an impact on concentrations.
 On the other hand, during the winter months when temperatures and inversion heights are low, there is a greater impact of emissions on pollution concentrations.
 Low temperatures also affect behaviour through the need for space and water heating – which in turn has increases emissions.

 We processed the NCEP Reanalysis global meteorological fields from 2010 to 2018 through the 3D-WRF meteorological model.
 A summary of the data for one year, averaged for the city’s airshed is presented below by month.
 Download the processed data which includes information on year, month, day, hour, precipitation (mm/hour), mixing height (m), temperature (C), wind speed (m/sec), and wind direction (degrees) – key parameters which determine the intensity of dispersion of emissions.